Kyytox/data-explorer.nvim/README.md

 | TSV       | 84 MB     | 101 553    | 0.00396 s      | 0.01302 s     | 0.06709 s     | 0.28249 s      |

 > [!NOTE]
 > anyway if you display, you are crazy.
-Who dsplays 20k rows
+Who displays 20k rows

 <br>